Send the link below via email or IMCopy

 1. This was the spark that started WWI

-2. With Blank Check support from Germany Austria-Hungry prepared for war
+2. With Blank Check support from Germany Austria-Hungary prepared for war

 1. Russia supported Serbia and began to mobilize its troops.